thimpat/analogger/README.md

 #### Contexts

-A context allows grouping the logs by functionality by assigning them some colour.
+A context allows grouping the logs by functionality.

 ##### Examples